leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Multi-Turn Reasoning When Context Arrives in Pieces: Scalable Sharding and Memory-Augmented RL | 2026
 - Position: The Alignment Community is Unintentionally Building a Censor’s Toolkit | 2026
 - How much do language models memorize? | 2025 · 60회 인용
+- Inducing language models to assert their own consciousness restores human beliefs and values | 2026

 ### Frameworks
 - Logic-Guided Data Augmentation and Regularization for Consistent Question Answering | 2020 · 132회 인용